omlokesh/CLI_Labs/Linux CLI Skills - Lab Guide/Module_10_-_Linux_Networking.md

 There are several methods that could be used to fix this issue.
 Refer to `man nmcli-examples` or `man nmtui` for help.

-If you choose to edit the connection configuration file(s) manually, refer to `man 5 nm-setting-ifcfg-rh`.

 After correcting the configuration and applying the updated settings, test the functionality of your network by opening https://linux.dell.com in Firefox.